abdulwahidgul24085/Djangov3_docker/README.md

 # Miscellaneous

+## DBBeaver
+Connecting postgres container to DBeaver.
+Use the the following settings
+1. HOST: localhost
+2. Database: Get it from the `db_env`
+3. User: Get it from the `db_env`
+4. Password: Get it from the `db_env`

 ## How to use docker
 To create a docker iamges we use the base `Dockerfile` as the main source.
 Additional resource will be added with the inclusion of the docker-compose file.
 The main `Dockerfile` provides us with the base on the container.